-About Oxwich Castle (Cadw)
+About Castell Oxwich (Cadw)

 Due to staffing challenges we have had to close Oxwich Castle is closed to the general for the time being, however, they are looking at running guided tours of the site over the summer months and will be publicising this via their website, social media and members electronic newsletter.